Is this the programme you're looking for?

 At the end of the programme, students should be able to:

-- Analyse social, economic, and technological factors shaping contemporary cities.
+- Analyse social, economic, financial and technological factors shaping contemporary cities.

 - Assess the causes and consequences of urban inequalities across multiple dimensions.